NHS Health Check e-Bulletin - August 2020

 The review will provide evidence-based advice to Ministers on how the NHS Health Check can evolve in the next decade to maximise the future benefits of the programme in preventing ill-health and reducing health inequalities.
 We are aiming to provide Ministers with our final report in December this year.

 The review has a broad remit, with scope to consider the content and delivery of NHS Health Checks, as well as how the programme fits with the wider system.
-It will provide a clear link to other existing and planned prevention initiatives, such as the current focus on obesity, and together this should propel the UK to become leaders in population wellness.
+It will provide a clear link to other existing and planned prevention initiatives, such as the current focus on obesity, and together this should propel England to become leaders in population wellness.

 It won’t however be reviewing the organisational question of who commissions the programme.